SoFarSoGrant/Hashbot/README.md

    - Open Terminal.
    - Navigate to your project directory.

 > [!TIP]
-> type drag your directory into the window to get the path.
+> type `cd ` into your terminal and drag your directory into the window to get the path.

    - Run touch .env to create a new file.
   ```
   touch .env